From the Provence of the Popes to the Luberon – Self-guided

 7 breakfasts, 1 dinner;

 For this trip, a package is available for non-cycling companions.
-All information is available from our travel advisors.
+All details are available from our travel advisors.

-air transportation of the passenger, their luggage, and their bicycle with Air Transat;
+air travel for the passenger, their luggage, and their bicycle with Air Transat;

-transfer between the airport and the hotel, at the destination, on arrival and departure;
+transportation between the airport and the hotel at the destination, both on the way there and on the way back;

 7 nights in a four-star hotel, double occupancy;